asap19-eureka-house-ad-green.png

 Supporting the employer’s decision making

-• About the Author: Shelagh Donnelly educates and inspire assistants on topics ranging from meetings and minutes to business acumen, cybersecurity and working with boards.
+About the Author: Shelagh Donnelly educates and inspire assistants on topics ranging from meetings and minutes to business acumen, cybersecurity and working with boards.
 She helps assistants nurture their adaptability, productivity and resilience in order to enjoy the career and continue to add value even as roles evolve.
 An international speaker, Shelagh worked with C-level executives for more than 25 years and is recognized for her governance expertise.
-Shelagh founded her globally read Exceptional EA website in 2013, and is the author of the upcoming book, The Resilient Assistant.
+Shelagh founded her globally read Exceptional EA website in 2013.

 Join the Conversation